Jimmy Chau (MS ’11), Aaron Ganick (EE ’10, MS ’12), Song Guo (PhD ’11), Jamsey Jean Michel (EE ’12)

 Results: We are demonstrating the use of video in remote settings in pilots at the University of Massachusetts Field Station and at the Coskata-Cotue Wildlife Refuge, both in Nantucket, Massachusetts.
 These sites are remote, possess a great variety of wildlife and features of interest, and are suitable for networks of video cameras.
 In association with the University of Massachusetts Field Station we have developed underwater housing for our IP camera and plan to provide observation, live to the Internet, for estuary activities.

 In the summer of 2009 we deployed an additional solar-powered video camera at the Great Point Lighthouse in Nantucket, Massachusetts.
 This camera will be used for (among other activities) the observation of a resident population of harbor and gray seals.
 The camera is remotely sited with communications bridging nine miles of Nantucket Sound.
-Stills from the camera are recorded at ten- minute intervals and are maintained in our image database at Colossus.
+Stills from the camera are recorded at ten- minute intervals and are maintained in an image database.
 We have also been using video to assess the health of bat populations at several locations in Massachusetts.

 A. Clausen, T. Durkin, A. Ganick, J. Harris, T. D. C. Little, K. Murphy, J. Wilinski, “Coastal Underwater Field Observer with Remote IP Access,” in Proceedings of the Conference on Coastal Environmental Sensing Networks (CESN 2009), Boston, Mass., July 2009, [pdf], presentation [pdf].